QI-CSHL/QuantLabs2025/qi_2025_analysis_lab_manual/Lab07_Image_Time_Series_Analysis.md

 #### Step 1: Start a Mastodon project from a single tiff File

-1. Put the file ‘drosophila.tif’ in some folder.
-Link to download this file can be found further up.

-2. In Fiji go to: `Help > Update > Manage update sites`
+1. In Fiji go to: `Help > Update > Manage update sites`

     - Check boxes next to “Mastodon”.

     - `Close > Apply changes` and restart Fiji

-3. Open `drosophila_original.tif` in Fiji.
+2. Open `drosophilus_floriansus.tif` in Fiji.

-4. In Fiji, start Mastodon by `Plugins > Trtacking > Mastodon > Mastodon launcher`
+3. In Fiji, start Mastodon by `Plugins > Trtacking > Mastodon > Mastodon launcher`

-5. In Mastodon, start a new project by clicking “new Mastodon project”.
+4. In Mastodon, start a new project by clicking “new Mastodon project”.

     - Click on “use an image open in ImageJ” and select the Drosophila image you just opened in Fiji.